 Live from Trump Plaza in Atlantic City, 16 men battled out in a tournament to be crowned the new WWE Champion.
 After Hulk Hogan and Andre the Giant’s WrestleMania III rematch ended in a double disqualification, it came down to ‘Macho Man’ Randy Savage and ‘The Million $ Dollar man’ Ted Di Biase in the final for the richest prize in sports entertainment.
 WrestleMania IV also saw a WrestleMania debut for Ultimate Warrior and Demolition began a historic Tag Team Championship reign after defeating Strike Force.

-It is the only time WrestleMania took place in the same venue back-to-back as future president of the USA Donald Trump once again played host to WrestleMania V. The ‘Mega Powers’ exploded in the main event as former friends Hulk Hogan and ‘Macho Man’ Randy Savage battled in out for the WWE Championship.
+It is the only time WrestleMania took place in the same venue back-to-back as the future president of the USA Donald Trump once again played host to WrestleMania V. The ‘Mega Powers’ exploded in the main event as former friends Hulk Hogan and ‘Macho Man’ Randy Savage battled in out for the WWE Championship.
 Elsewhere, ‘Ravishing’ Rick Rude looked to take the Intercontinental Championship away from Ultimate Warrior and future Hall of Famer Shawn Michaels made his WrestleMania debut.

 WrestleMania VI saw the “Ultimate Challenge” as for the only time in WrestleMania history, it was WWE title vs Intercontinental title as Hulk Hogan went to war with the Ultimate Warrior in the main event as only one man could leave Toronto’s Skydome with both championships.
 The first Canadian WrestleMania also brought us a controversial Rowdy Roddy Piper who painted half his body black in a match against Bad News Brown and Mr Perfect suffered his first televised loss on his WrestleMania debut.